harvester/harvester/docs/app-mode-installation.md

 Tip: You can create a testing Kubernetes environment in Rancher using the Digital Ocean cloud provider.
 For details, see [this section.](#digital-ocean-test-environment)

 1. Add the Harvester repo `https://github.com/rancher/harvester` to your Rancher catalogs by clicking **Global > Tools > Catalogs.**
 1. Specify the URL and name.
-The default branch is master.
+Set the branch to `stable` if you need a stable release version.
 Set the `Helm version` to be `Helm v3`.
 ![harvester-catalog.png](./assets/harvester-catalog.png)
 1. Click **Create.**
 1. Navigate to your project-level `Apps.`